-For some not-for-profit entities (NFPs), a separate statement of functional expenses will be the most efficient and effective way of presenting the analysis of expenses by function and nature that is required under FASB Accounting Standards Update (ASU) 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
-Voluntary health and welfare organizations were previously required to present a statement of functional expenses; other NFPs were not required but could choose to present one if desired.
-However, many NFPs are preparing this statement, or a similar schedule in the notes to the financial statements, for the first time.
-With that in mind, here are some best practices for organizations to keep in mind as they prepare these schedules.
-Whether you’re a first-timer or a seasoned veteran, there is usually something you can learn.
+For some not-for-profit entities (NFPs), a separate statement of functional expenses will be the most efficient and effective way of presenting the analysis of expenses by function and nature that is required under FASB ASC 958.
+With that in mind, the following are some best practices for organizations to keep in mind as they prepare these schedules.

-- Don’t forget about membership development costs.
+Don’t forget about membership development costs.
 An area of frequent confusion and one that is often overlooked is membership development.
 To the extent your organization is spending time soliciting new members or communicating with existing members with no direct benefit provided back to them, those costs may qualify as membership development costs, which are reported in supporting services for purposes of functional expense disclosure.
-This is yet another area where there is heightened awareness with ASU 2016-14.
 If you are a membership organization, you should analyze costs of this nature to determine if they require reporting in supporting services.
 If these costs are material to you and your employees spend a significant amount of time in this area, consider tracking employee time spent on a contemporaneous basis so the allocation of costs can go smoothly.